Indicators

 Figure 3.3: Anglicare Tasmania’s Rental Affordability Snapshot for March 2025 found that only 13 advertised rental properties which were affordable and appropriate for single people receiving Youth Allowance, JobSeeker Payment, Disability Support Pension or Parenting Payment Single or a couple with both receiving JobSeeker Payment.

 Figure 3.4a and 3.4.b: Homes Tasmania’s Private Rental Incentives Scheme (PRIS) and Family Violence Rapid Rehousing program both “provide access for people on the Housing Register into the private rental market by head leasing properties and subsidising the rent amount, so they are affordable.”
-See: Affordable private rentals, Home Tasmania.
+See: Affordable private rentals, Homes Tasmania.

 The crisis in rental affordability is not unique to Tasmania — it is a nationwide phenomenon which is complicated by three levels of government being involved in housing policy.
 That said, Tasmania has experienced a particularly severe reduction in rental affordability since 2020, compounded by having lower median household incomes than nationally.
 See: SGS Rental Affordability Index 2024.

 Home ownership rates in Australia have declined significantly, driving a corresponding increase in the proportion of renters, especially among younger people.
 Rental affordability is a key issue for socio-economic equity because Australia renters are more likely than homeowners to be Aboriginal or Torres Strait Islanders, single parents, unemployed, international students or immigrants.
 The proportion of older women renting due to family separation is also rising.
-See: Implications of declining home ownership, Parliamentary Library, May 2025.
+See: Implications of declining home ownership, Parliamentary Library.

 One priority of the Tasmanian Housing Strategy is to “improve private market affordability and stability” including through the objective of “continuing to help Tasmanians in rental stress and encouraging existing and prospective property owners to increase the supply of affordable and secure rentals.”